andig/pimatic-volkszaehler/README.md

 Volkszaehler plugin enables connecting the [volkszahler.org](http://volkszahler.org) smart meter application to [pimatic](http://pimatic.org) automation server.

-**NOTE** currently, volkszahler master branch does not contain the needed patches to push data to pimatic.

 Plugin Configuration
 -------------
 You can load the plugin by editing your `config.json` to include:

     {
 		"plugin": "volkszaehler",
-      "middleware": "http://127.0.0.1/middleware.php", // url of the volkszaehler middleware }
+		"middleware": "http://127.0.0.1/middleware.php", // url of the volkszaehler middleware "interval": 60 // Polling interval.
+Inherited from plugin if not defined.
+		"mode": ["push", "pull"] // Update mode.
+Default is pull }

 The middleware url is needed to retrieve the volkszaehler installation's capabilities, especially the [entity type definitions](https://github.com/volkszaehler/volkszaehler.org/blob/master/lib/Volkszaehler/Definition/EntityDefinition.json).

+**NOTE** currently, volkszahler master branch does not contain the needed patches to push data to pimatic.
+Make sure that

+	"mode": "pull"

+as long as you're running a Volkszaehler version with API version <= 0.3

 Device Configuration
 -------------